Coronavirus update and international programmes

 - MSc Cyber Security

-- MSc Computer Science with Big Data Analytics
+- MSc Data Science and Big Data Analytics

 - MSc Engineering (Aeronautical)